+on II nstructions given by statt

-- Respecting others' property
+Respecting others' property

-- Respecting the school environment
+Respecting the school environment

-- Not being rude, mean or bullying
+Not being rude, mean or bullying others and treating even equally irrespective of their race, religion, sexual orientation, gender or if they have any disabilities

-- Not fighting
+Not fighting

-- Walking around the school in an orderly way.
+Walking around the school in an orderly way, using their 5-inch voices during transitions between lessons

-- Keeping to the left, following one-way signs and walking calmly
+Keeping to the left, following one-way signs and walking calmly

-- Opening doors for others
+Opening doors for others

-- Being punctual to lessons/family group/worship

-- Waiting quietly for lessons in a queue

-- Observe the classroom code

-- Observe the corridor code

-Failure to show respect for all members of the school community will result in a sanction.

-Food and Drink

-Chewing gum, hot beverages, energy drinks and fizzy drinks are not permitted.
-The only drink permitted in class is water.
+Being punctual to lessons/family group/worship/year group assemblies Waiting quietly for lessons in a queue Observing the classroom code Observing the corridor code Failure - to show respect for all members of the school community will result in a sanction.
+Chewin permitt purcha correct confisc debit co Represe Pupils r school nd Drink g gum, hot beverages, energy drinks and fizzy drinks are not permitted.
+The only drink ed in class is water.
 Hot food must be consumed in the refectory.
-Failure to eat or drink in the correct place or at the appropriate time will result in a sanction.
-Inappropriate food and drink will be confiscated.

-Representing Trinity off Site

-Pupils must act within the law.
-They must conduct themselves in a manner that does not bring the school into disrepute.
-Failure to act in an appropriate manner whilst in school uniform or representing the school in the wider community will result in a sanction.

-Prohibited Items

-Prohibited and dangerous items are not allowed in a pupil's possession while in uniform or whilst under the authority of the Trinity School and, if found or if reported, could result in a serious sanction including permanent exclusion.
-The items are:

-- Offensive weapons and dangerous items such as fireworks, knives, lasers and guns of any sort, and any object which could be used as a weapon (such as screwdrivers, hammers, "hard" tools, catapults etc.) - Harmful items, drugs and illegal substances, cigarettes, e-cigarettes or 'vapes', lighters and alcohol - Inappropriate or illegal material such as racist or pornographic matter

-The headteacher will also issue a sanction for conduct that is not listed within these rules, but constitutes the following:

-- Bringing the school into disrepute

-- Causing or potentially causing harm

-- Any other behaviour which the headteacher deems to be inappropriate
+Slush puppies and other items sed from the canteen should also be consumed in the refectory.
+Failure to eat or drink in the place or at the appropriate time will result in a sanction.
+Inappropriate food and drink will be ated.
+Pupils can use a bank/debit card to pay for items, however they cannot use Apple Pay or ards on their mobile phones, in line with our mobile phone policy. enting Trinity off Site nust act within the law.
+They must conduct themselves in a manner that does not bring the into disrepute.
+Failure to act in an appropriate manner whilst in school uniform or representing ool in the wider community will result in a sanction.
+Prohibit the aut ted Items ted and dangerous items are not allowed in a pupil's possession while in uniform or whilst under hority of Trinity School and, if found or if reported, could result in a serious sanction including nent exclusion.
+The items are: Offensive weapons and dangerous items such as fireworks, knives, lasers and guns of any sort, and any object which could be used as a weapon (such as screwdrivers, hammers, "hard" tools, catapults etc.) Harmful items, drugs and illegal substances, cigarettes, e-cigarettes or 'vapes', lighters and alcohol Inappropriate or illegal material such as racist or pornographic matter Mobile phones should not be seen within the school.
+They should be turned off and put in the bottom of their bag before they enter the site.
+If seen during the school day on site these are treated as banned items. eadteacher will also issue a sanction for conduct that is not listed within these rules, but tutes the following: Bringing the school into disrepute Causing or potentially causing harm Any other behaviour which the headteacher deems to be inappropriate Discriminatory behaviour displayed by a pupil towards one of the protected characteristics